 - Make sure the bags you are using are BPA free.
 Most Ziploc brand bags will be suitable for sous vide cooking.

 - You can find a Sous Vide time table for meats

 So if you are interested in trying out cooking with the sous vide method you have a few choices:

 If you already have an Instant Pot IP-Smart your best bet is to attempt to do sous vide cooking with your current pressure cooker.

-Finally, if you are not interested in investing in a new pressure cooker and you don’t own the IP-Smart, the SV800 immersion circulator will be the best choice for precise sous vide cooking.
+If you are not interested in investing in a new pressure cooker , the SSV800 immersion circulator will be the best choice for a precise sous vide cooking.